How to Find Spirituality Amid Holiday Bustle: Less Stress for the Holidays Part 6

 It’s the most wonderful time of the year.
 That’s what commercials and Christmas songs portray.
-For many, however, the holiday season starts off as stressful, and as the days shorten, the air grows colder, and expectations soar, this stress can lead to sadness and depression: the holiday blues.
+For many, however, the holiday season brings stress.
+As the days shorten, the air grows colder, and expectations soar, this stress can lead to sadness and depression, also known as the holiday blues.

 Serving means sharing yourself.
 Sitting down to listen to a lonely grandma talk about her distant family.
 It means helping an old man walk across the floor, giving an arm to lean on, and a hug.
 Serving means letting go of your own expectations and hoping only to make a positive difference in the life of someone else.